Dr Philippa Webb

-Dr Philippa Webb specialises in Public International Law, having joined The Dickson Poon School of Law in September 2012 after a decade in international legal practice.
+Dr Philippa Webb is Reader in Public International Law.
+She joined The Dickson Poon School of Law in 2012 after a decade in international legal practice.
 She was previously visiting Assistant Professor in the Advanced LLM Programme at Leiden University (2009-2011).
-She is Visiting Professor at Université Paris X Nanterre (2013-14) and at ESADE Law School (2014, as part of their programme at the Centre for Transnational Legal Studies).
-She is an Adjunct Professor of Law on Pepperdine University’s London program (2014-15).
+She has been Visiting Professor at Université Paris X Nanterre (2013-14) and ESADE Law School (2014-15 as part of their programme at the Centre for Transnational Legal Studies).
+She was an Adjunct Professor of Law on Pepperdine University’s London program (2014-15).

 Dr Webb holds a doctorate (JSD) and an LLM from Yale Law School.
 She obtained the University Medal in her LLB and the University Medal and First Class Honours in her BA (Asian Studies), both of which were awarded by the University of New South Wales in Australia.

 Dr Webb has extensive experience in international courts and tribunals.
 She served as the Special Assistant and Legal Officer to Judge Rosalyn Higgins during her Presidency of the International Court of Justice (2006-2009) and, prior to that, as the Judicial Clerk to Judges Higgins and Owada (2004-2005).
 She was the Associate Legal Adviser to Prosecutor Luis Moreno-Ocampo at the International Criminal Court (2005-2006).

 Dr Webb has worked at the UN Secretariat in New York and in the Sydney and Tokyo offices of an international law firm.
 She speaks French and Japanese.
-Dr Webb is the Director of Undergraduate Studies in the School of Law.
+Dr Webb has served as Director of Undergraduate Studies and Director of Mooting in the School of Law.